JIceberg/rust-vmem/docs/processes.md

 a new page and remaps the virtual address to the new physical page.
 This saves on costly allocations to where we only allocate pages for a process when they begin using them.

-### Page Swapping
-There is a maximum amount of RAM that this simulation allocates for physical pages.
-When we run out of physical memory for the pages, some pages will be evicted such that their contents get written to a swap disk and then the page is freed.
-Once it is freed, it gets put back into the free list for whatever process is running to make use of.

-This needs to consider pages that have been written to.
-The dirty flag on a page table entry tells the eviction program that the page needs to be written to the disk, as since it was last there it was modified.
-In the case that the dirty bit is clear, the page replacement algorithm will simply evict the page as its contents are already in the disk.

-Pages with the protected flag enabled cannot be evicted.
-This includes page directories, page tables, and the universal zero page.

 ## Context

 Each process has a _context_ that models its current state.
 From a user perspective, the program